-Steelers Linebacker Anthony Chickillo Arrested On Several Charges
+Pittsburgh Steelers Linebacker Anthony Chickillo Arrested For Allegedly Assaulting Girlfriend

-PITTSBURGH (KDKA) — Pittsburgh Steelers linebacker Anthony Chickillo has been arrested on charges of simple assault, criminal mischief, and harassment.
+PITTSBURGH (KDKA) — Pittsburgh Steelers linebacker Anthony Chickillo has been arrested on charges of simple assault, criminal mischief and harassment.

 According to the criminal complaint, Chickillo was arrested today by the Uniontown Pennsylvania State Police.

-Police say the arrest was from a domestic dispute that happened at Nemacolin Woodlands Resort with his girlfriend.
+Police say the arrest was from a domestic dispute that happened at Nemacolin Woodlands Resort with his girlfriend, Alysha Newman.

 The Steelers say they are still gathering information regarding the arrest.